 And speaking of artichokes—Jerusalem artichokes are a popular root vegetable, prized for their crunchy texture and sweet taste.
 But they have a secret—they’re not actually artichokes!
 They’re a type of sunflower.
 The “vegetable” part we’re familiar with is the tuber, which can be eaten raw, cooked or even pickled.

 While they have many culinary applications, we still love sunflowers most of all for their beauty.
-If you feel the same as us, why not buy a bunch of farm-fresh flowers?
+If you feel the same as us, why not buy a bunch of fresh golden sunflowers?
 Send them to yourself or to a loved one to instantly put a smile on their face!

 While all varieties of lavender are safe to eat (including the flowers, stalks and leaves), English lavender, or true lavender, is the most common type of culinary lavender.